KuoyuanY/find_classes/README.md

 ```
 download python3 first

-then install beautifulSoup4 and urllib using pip/pip3
+then install beautifulSoup4 using pip/pip3

 ## usage
 ```